mdavidsaver/pyDevSup/documentation/interfaces.rst

     :param reason: ``None`` or an object provided when processing was requested.

-    This method is called whenever the associated record needs to be updated in responce to a request.
+    This method is called whenever the associated record needs to be updated in response to a request.
 The source of this request is typically determined by the record's SCAN field.

     The actions taken by this method will depend heavily on the application.